Ibexian/EastMeetsKitchen/_posts/2014-03-08-chinese-green-bean-soup.md

 <figure class="directions" markdown="1">

 ### Directions
 1. Wash and drain green beans.
-Put in rice, tangerine peels, kombu, and water.
+Put in  the beans, rice, tangerine peels, kombu, and water.
 Bring to a boil.
 Turn down to low-medium heat and simmer for 30-45 minutes until beans soften and open.
 2. Take out kombu and slice into bite sized strips.
 Return to pot.
 3. Add cane sugar and cook for an additional 10 minutes until sugar is dissolved.
 Taste for flavor.
 4. Dessert soup can be served hot or cold.